See this text as your guide to subletting your apartment. If you want more information, just follow the links to the respective guides.

 Insurance when subletting an apartment

 The landlord’s insurance generally does not cover property that has been rented out.
 Therefore, it is in your best interest to make sure that your tenant has an insurance that covers potential accidents or damages in the apartment.
-Fortunately, with this in mind, Qasa has with Moderna Försäkringar created a home insurance that is specially suited for subletting.
+Fortunately, a lot of insurance companies has a special subletting insurance.
+So please check with your company what's best for you.

 Taxes on subletting apartments